-One traveled to and from Discovery Island by boat.
+Traveling to and from Discovery Island was by boat.

 The following photos will give one an idea of what was to be found on this eleven and a half acre zoological park called Discovery Island.
 Sadly, it no longer exists as the park was closed in 1999.

-The animals have been relocated to Disney's Animal Kingdom and other zoos, and what transformation the island takes is yet to be determined as of the time of this writing.
+The animals have been relocated to Disney's Animal Kingdom and other zoos.
+What transformation the island takes is yet to be determined as of the time of this writing.

 Water elements on Discovery Island as well as the lake surrounding the perimeter of the island created a great habitat for many of the aquatic loving birds and animals.

 We enjoyed getting to see not only the many flamingos but also trumpeter swans, pelicans, several varieties of cranes, different types of ducks, storks, monkeys, lemurs, capybaras, Galapagos tortoises and more.

 Animals at Walt Disney World's Discovery IslandClick thumbnail to view full-size

 Once on Discovery Island one had a choice of many trails in which to meander and enjoy viewing the different animals most of which roamed freely as well as the beautiful tropical scenery which surrounded one.